NBCLab/abbr/README.md

 - FT (full term): Acronym followed by term.
 - Non-acronymic abbreviations.

-Once we've made some improvements and estimated the tool's accuracy, we will convert it to a Python package for mass consumption.
+Once we've made some improvements and estimated the tool's accuracy, we will convert it to a Python package for mass consumption!

 Usage
 --